 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its niche (PyTorch-native GNNs for molecular and protein tasks), provides explicit trigger guidance with natural domain terms, and proactively distinguishes itself from related skills (deepchem, pytdc).
-The description is concise yet comprehensive, covering what the skill does, when to use it, and when to prefer alternatives.
+This is an excellent skill description that clearly defines its niche (PyTorch-native GNNs for molecular and protein modeling), provides explicit trigger conditions, and proactively disambiguates from related skills (deepchem, pytdc).
+The description is concise, uses third-person voice, includes domain-specific trigger terms that practitioners would naturally use, and minimizes conflict risk through explicit boundary-setting.

 | Dimension | Reasoning | Score |